Counselling for Partners of People with ADHD or Autism

 • Guilt around needing more connection or clarity

-• Isolation when friends and family don’t understand your partner
+• Isolation or shame when friends and family don’t understand your partner

 • Self-doubt or loss of identity in the relationship

-• Desire for more tools, understanding, or just space to exhale
+• Yearning for more tools, understanding, or just space to exhale

-You might feel deep love AND deep confusion, simultaneously!
+You might feel deep love AND deep confusion in your partnership, simultaneously!

 In Our Work Together